ceph/ceph/doc/cephadm/osd.rst

     data_devices:                    <- the type of devices you are applying specs to
       all: true                      <- a filter, check below for a full list

-This would translate to:
+This means :

-Turn any available(ceph-volume decides what 'available' is) into an OSD on all hosts that match the glob pattern '*'.
-(The glob pattern matches against the registered hosts from `host ls`) There will be a more detailed section on host_pattern down below.
+#.
+Turn any available (ceph-volume decides what 'available' is) into an OSD on
+   all hosts that match the glob pattern '*'.
+(The glob pattern matches against the registered hosts from `host ls`) A more detailed section on host_pattern is available below.

-and pass it to `osd create` like so
+#.
+Then pass it to `osd create` like this:

    .. prompt:: bash [monitor.1]#

      ceph orch apply osd -i /path/to/osd_spec.yml

-This will go out on all the matching hosts and deploy these OSDs.
+   This instruction will be issued to all the matching hosts, and will deploy these OSDs.

-Since we want to have more complex setups, there are more filters than just the 'all' filter.
+   Setups more complex than the one specified by the ``all`` filter are possible.
+See :ref:`osd_filters` for details.

-Also, there is a `--dry-run` flag that can be passed to the `apply osd` command, which gives you a synopsis of the proposed layout.
+   A ``--dry-run`` flag can be passed to the ``apply osd`` command to display a synopsis of the proposed layout.

 Example

 .. prompt:: bash [monitor.1]#

-  [monitor.1]# ceph orch apply osd -i /path/to/osd_spec.yml --dry-run
+   ceph orch apply osd -i /path/to/osd_spec.yml --dry-run

+.. _osd_filters:

 Filters
 -------